mgbmix/mgbmix/content/PLAYTESTING/Setup Guide for Cockatrice.md

 2. Download the [[Latest Files]] linked in this site's ⁠repository.
 There are currently three choices for download.

-- The xml file will be posted uncompressed
+- The xml file will be posted uncompressed.
+You'll need to copy the contents and save them into a text file as 'cards.xml'
 - The Images needed to be placed in Cockatrice will be linked to a Google Drive.
 You can view them and download a compressed folder containing them.
 - The custom theme that improves Cockatrice's coloring and includes the Mondo cardback and mini-hand assets.